 The exact, underlying cause of AITL is unknown.
 It is believed that a dysfunctional immune system response to an unknown antigen ultimately leads to the development of the disorder.
 An antigen is any substance that causes the immune system to produce antibodies.
 The process through which a dysfunctional or abnormal immune system response ultimately progresses to lymphoma is not fully understood.

 No specific risk factors have been confirmed to be associated with AITL.
-Many cases have developed following the administration of certain drugs such as antibiotics or after a viral infection.
+Many people have developed the disorder following the administration of certain drugs such as antibiotics, after a viral infection, or after an allergic reaction.
 Suspected risk factors include several viruses including the Epstein-Barr virus, cytomegalovirus, hepatitis C virus, human herpes viruses 6 and 8, and the human immunodeficiency virus.
 Certain infectious agents including tuberculosis and Cryptococcus have also been linked to AITL.
-It is not known what role, if any, that these potential risk factors play in the development of AITL.
+It is not known what role, if any, that these potential risk factors play in the development of the disorder.

 Another substance that may play a role in the development of AITL is vascular endothelial growth factor A (VEGF-A).
 This substance is critical in tumor angiogenesis, which is the process by which tumors create a network of blood vessels in order to receive nutrients and oxygen and remove waste.
 Researchers believe that therapies targeted at VEGF-A can disrupt tumor angiogenesis and prevent tumors from growing.